jincy-p-janardhanan/ML-Models/README.md

 For an exploratory study of various machine learning models.
 Analysis and precprocessing of data is avoided since this study focuses on *usage* of various sklearn models with default configurations.

 ## Regression
-Exploring performance of various machine models on the classic California Housing Price Dataset.
+Exploring performance of various machine models on the classic California Housing Price Dataset.<br>
-After importing the module, you can call the function `estimator(X, Y)` and get the best regression model for that data.
+After importing the `regression.py` module, you can call the function `estimator(X, Y)` and get the best regression model for the dataset `(X, Y)`.<br>
-The parameters `X` is a pandas dataframe of input features and `Y` is a pandas series of the target variable.
+The parameters `X` is a pandas dataframe of input features and `Y` is a pandas series of the target variable.<br>

 ### Sample Output